clarkgrubb/data-tools/doc/jar-awk.1.md

 -l REGEX, \--line-delimiter=REGEX
 : a regular expression for identifying the

+-s, \--strict
+: exit with error message and nonzero status when a record line cannot be parsed as a key and value; this only has an effect with the -F flag.

+-S, \--silent
+: do not emit an error message when the -F flag is in effect and a record line cannot be parsed as a key and value.

 -t, \--trim
 : Trim whitespace off  the edges of records.
 Note that when the -F flag is use, whitespace is trimmed off the edges of keys and values by defualt.